bryzka/TICK/README.md

 # Few remarks on config and usage
 Config file consists of two parts, required and optional parameters.
-Required parameters are path to blast (simply WWW, or empty string if NCBI blast is to be used), and path to file containing list of ticks pathogens.
+Required parameters are path to blast (simply WWW, or empty string if NCBI blast is to be used), and path to file containing sequences of ticks pathogens.
 Optional are paths to tools that are yet to be added to function, or the ones already added, but optional.

 Usage of the demo is as follows( full version's basic usage should be similar):